[This article first appeared here in June 2018 and has been updated and revised to reflect changes and trends that have occurred since.]

 But you still may wonder whether simply publishing regular and consistent blog posts can actually generate traffic to your site?
 The simple answer is, yes, it can.

-In fact, our friends at HubSpot has found a number of compelling statistics to support this contention, but here are just three:
+In fact, our friends at HubSpot has found a number of compelling statistics to support this contention, but here are just a few:

 Three Tips to Better Blogging

-There are probably a number of incremental improvements that could be made to any blogging effort, However, there are three main points that should be considered in order to optimize your posts for search engines, particularly Google.
+There are probably a number of incremental improvements that could be made to any blogging effort, However, there are certain points that should be considered in order to optimize your posts for search engines, particularly Google.

 Getting Help With Your Inbound Marketing Efforts